Conflicts of Interest

 Part III - Definitions

-The words underlined in this policy have the following meanings:
+The words utilized in this Policy and not otherwise defined have the following meanings:

-A related party is a member of your immediate family (children, grandchildren, parents, siblings and spouses thereof, your spouse or significant other) and includes a household member.
-A household member means a person residing in your household.
+A member of each Covered Person’s immediate family (children, grandchildren, parents, siblings, and spouses thereof, your spouse or significant other) and includes a household member.
+A household member means a person residing in such Covered Person’s household.

-An entity includes a corporation, partnership, limited liability company, trust, organization, coalition, commission, university or institute (including a school, department, center, committee, or research project within a university or institute).
+Includes a corporation, partnership, limited liability company, trust, organization, coalition, commission, university, or institute (including a school, department, center, committee, or research project within a university or institute or a fiscally sponsored project).

-• Is a board member, officer, or employee of the entity;
+• Is a board member, officer, or employee of the entity or individual;

 • Is the owner of more than five percent (5%) of the ownership interest of the entity;

-• Is a landlord to or tenant of the entity;
+• Is a landlord to or tenant of the entity or individual;

-• Has an ongoing contractual relationship to provide goods or services that is significant to the Foundation representative, a related party, or the entity or the individual to whom the goods or services are being provided;
+• Has an ongoing contractual relationship with an entity or individual (for example providing goods or services) that is significant to the Covered Person, the Covered Person’s related party, or the entity or the individual to whom the goods or services are being provided;

-• or Is a blood relative of the individual.
+• Is a blood relative of the individual.

 • Holds an ownership interest in excess of five percent (5%) of the total equity interest in such entity; or

-• Is a lender to the entity and such loans are more than five percent (5%) of the indebtedness of such entity.
+• Is a lender to the entity or individual and such loans are more than five percent (5%) of the indebtedness of such entity.

-A grant is material to an entity when the amount of the grant is in excess of five percent (5%) of the revenue of the entity.
+A grant is material to an entity when the amount of the grant is more than five percent (5%) of the revenue of the entity.

 Part IV - Interpretation

-In interpreting all aspects of this policy, the Foundation will rely on a rule of reason guided by the policy and its underlying principles.
-Questions about the application and interpretation of this policy should be directed to the general counsel who is charged with making a determination whether a conflict of interest exists and recommending action to the president and/or chair of the board if the matter involves the president.
-If the matter involves the president, the general counsel will recommend action to the chair of the board; if the matter involves the general counsel, the president will make the determination in consultation with the chair.
+In interpreting all aspects of this Policy, the Foundation will rely on a rule of reason guided by the Policy and its underlying principles.
+Questions about the application and interpretation of this Policy should be directed to the VP/GC who is charged with deciding whether a conflict of interest exists and recommending action to the president and/or Board chair if the matter involves the president.
+If the matter involves the president, the VP/GC will recommend action to the Board chair; if the matter involves the VP/GC, the president will make the determination in consultation with the Board chair.

 All Policies Right Arrow